harshithareddyisanaka02-sys/MyPythonProject/README.md

-My python project started with creating and saving given data in to dataframes and to .CSV files
+My python project started with creating and saving given data in to dataframes and to .CSV files, below are the list of taskes i have performed in brief.
-# created project DataFrame,Employee DataFrame,Seniority Level DataFrame from given data
-# Saving DataFrames to CSV files and reading data from the saved CSV files

 Below are the different tasks i have performed based on requirements in project 1.Calculate running average for missing values using if else and saving same in CSV file